Home » Recipes » Breakfast » Egg White French Toast

 • ½ cup Egg White equivalent 3 large eggs

-• 3 tablespoons Milk you can use dairy-free milk, like almond milk , soy milk, or coconut milk
+• 3 tablespoons Milk of Choice you can use dairy-free milk, like almond milk , soy milk, or coconut milk

 • 2 tablespoons Greek Yogurt or dairy-free yogurt